How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 Learn about the application form and documents required to sponsor a worker for a treaty investor visa.

-Once you've determined that your business and your prospective employee can meet the E-2 eligibility requirements, you will need to figure out where and how to apply.
+After determining that your business and prospective employee can meet the E-2 eligibility requirements, you need to figure out where and how to apply.
 This article addresses the where and how for workers coming from outside the United States.
 (For workers already in the U.S. in another nonimmigrant category, see How to Sponsor a Foreign Worker Who's Already in the U.S. for an E-2 Visa.)

 Applying for an E-2 Visa at an Embassy or Consulate Abroad

-• Employer prepares and submits a paper filing consisting of Form DS-156E (nonimmigrant treaty trader/ investor application) with confirmation page from DS-160 and supporting documents; and
+2. Employer prepares and submits a paper filing consisting of Form DS-156E (nonimmigrant treaty trader/ investor application) along with the confirmation page from the employee's DS-160 and supporting documents, and

-• Employee attends an interview at a consular post.
+3. Employee attends an interview at a U.S. consulate or embassy abroad.

-Some consular posts register U.S. businesses for E-2 visa purposes and retain the E-2 qualifying corporate information after they've approved an initial visa.
-Registration eliminates the second step for your subsequent E-2 hires, letting them pass more quickly from application to interview.
+Some consulates and embassies register U.S. businesses for E-2 classification and retain the E-2 qualifying corporate information after they've approved an initial visa.
+This registration eliminates the second step for any subsequent E-2 hires, letting them pass more quickly from application to interview.

 Tips for Filling Out Form DS-160 Nonimmigrant Visa Application